-Island foxes, the only carnivores endemic to California, have been distinguished from foxes on the mainland by 16,000 years of evolution — ever since they colonized the modern-day Channel Islands, which were then a single, big land mass.
-But though this little canine pre-dates the invention of the wheel, it’s now threatened by golden-eagle predation, diseases introduced by domestic dogs, diminished food supply, and habitat loss and fragmentation caused by development and nonnative animals like feral pigs.
+Island foxes, one of the only carnivores endemic to California, have been distinguished from foxes on the mainland by 16,000 years of evolution — ever since they colonized the modern-day Channel Islands, which were then a single, big land mass.
+But though these little canines pre-date the invention of the wheel, in modern times they’ve been threatened by golden-eagle predation, diseases introduced by domestic dogs, diminished food supply, and habitat loss and fragmentation caused by development and nonnative animals like feral pigs.

-To address all of these threats, in 2000 the Center and the Institute for Wildlife Studies petitioned the U.S. Fish and Wildlife Service for Endangered Species Act protection for four of the six island fox subspecies: the San Miguel Island, Santa Rosa Island, Santa Cruz Island, and San Clemente Island foxes.
+To address all of these threats, in 2000 the Center and the Institute for Wildlife Studies petitioned the U.S. Fish and Wildlife Service for Endangered Species Act protection for four of the six island fox subspecies: the San Miguel Island, Santa Rosa Island, Santa Cruz Island, and Santa Catalina Island foxes (each named for the island on which they live).
 Despite a Center lawsuit, the Service refused to process the petition until after a 2001 agreement to expedite protection for the fox and 28 other imperiled species.
 In 2004, after more Center litigation, the Service finally listed all four imperiled fox subspecies as endangered.
-But the next year it refused to designate critical habitat, stating that because the fox is a habitat generalist — using its entire island range as habitat — there isn’t any specific habitat meeting the criteria for designation.

 Thanks to Endangered Species Act protection, captive-breeding programs, golden-eagle relocations, bald-eagle reintroductions and efforts to remove feral pigs, island fox populations were on the increase by 2005 — and in February 2016 the Service announced a proposal to delist three of the four subspecies we petitioned for (the San Miguel Island, Santa Rosa Island and Santa Cruz Island foxes): making this fox’s tale a great Endangered Species Act success story.